 - Difficulties with relationships

 Cutting is a common form of self-harm, but it’s not the only one.
 Others include burning, scratching, piercing the skin with a sharp object or inserting objects under the skin.
 Some also carve words or patterns into the skin.
-If you notice these in your child, seek out help from our team at the Florida House Experience.
+If you notice these in your child, seek out help from our team at FHE Health.

 You don’t have to face this challenging, painful life experience on your own.
 If you are self-harming or your loved one is, seek help immediately.
-Our professionals at the Florida House Experience are here to help you.
+Our professionals at FHE Health are here to help you.
 Contact us to learn more about treatment options to help you restore your quality of life.